Which setup is right for you

 It’s certainly not cheap to start your own business, but it’s possible to fund your dream in a number of different ways:

 Small business loans are commonplace, and you’ll find options available at many banks.
-You’ll likely be paying the loan back in monthly installments, by direct debit, to keep it manageable.
+You’ll likely be paying the loan back in monthly instalments, by direct debit, to keep it manageable.

 The government offer unsecured personal loans to new businesses, ranging from £500 to £25,000.
 They charge a fixed interest rate of 6% and can be paid back over 1 to 5 years.
 These loans come with a lot of additional support and guidance, including 12 months of free mentoring – see the official website for more information.

 You may have personal savings that you can use for equipment or to fund your first few months as you transition into self-employment.
 However do be aware that using your personal savings to finance a new business could put you at risk if the business is not a success.